IBM/case/500-repository.md

 * `apiVersion`: The CASE repository index API version.
 (Required)
 * `latestVersion`: The latest version of the CASE in the repository (Required)
 * `latestAppVersion`: The latest application version of this CASE in the repository (Required)
+* `latestAppSemver`: The latest semver representation of the application of this CASE in the repository
 * `versions`: A list of versions of the CASE available in the repository (Required)
   * `<Version>`: The CASE version
     * `appVersion`: The application version associated with this version of the CASE (Required)
+    * `appSemver`: The semver application version associated with this version of the CASE

 Example: